Local Coordination and the Geometry of Social Networks: Model

-In a one-shot game without communication in which agents only choose an action, the only action-symmetric equilibrium is the one in which all agents choose each action with probability one half.
+In a one-shot game without communication, the only action-symmetric equilibrium is the one in which all agents choose each action with probability one half.
 Indeed, this is the only action-symmetric strategy profile.
 In the extensive form game with communication, agents can use messages to break ties and coordinate without a prior preference to either action.

-Formally, we define the negation operator on the message alphabet $\cA$ by having it map $-1$ to $+1$ and vice versa, and mapping each other letter to itself.
-This operator is extended in the obvious way to the set of messages $\cM=\cA^{\N}$, so that the negation of $m = (\alpha_1,\alpha_2,\ldots)\in \cM$ is $-m=(-\alpha_1,-\alpha_2,\ldots) \in \cM$.
-A tuple of messages (e.g., a message received from each neighbor) is negated in the same way.